Ashlalala/aajonusnet/md/QNA/Q&A Of February 9, 2003.md

 A: It was nice because you could see how much the sun kept their breasts up.
 Sunlight is so important.
 Well, the French, you eat a lot of cream and butter in their sauces.
 That's why they consume so much wine and are not damaged by it.
 Because they eat all this fat.
 They're used to their culture of very rich sauces.
 So that kind of fat in the sun rays allows them, I mean, 86-years-old without hardly any sagging.
 It blew my mind how many of these women, you can tell, they had quite a few children and their breasts were like I see in the late 20s, early 30s here.
 They're 50, 60, 80-years-old.
 It was just amazing to me.
 They had no qualms.
 There were girls that were going around selling clothes on the beach and they would just take everything off and just, you know, right there.
 They don't have any of these bare-bodied hang-ups.
 And they'll just strip completely, bare testicles, everything, and change their clothes right on the beach.
 It's only for a few seconds.
 But there's no red reluctance about it, no fear, there's no anxiety, there's no hostility.
 Everybody does it.
 It was so refreshing to be in that kind of culture.

-Q: How much fat, including the butter, do you need to eat? [unintelligible]
+Q: How much fat, including the butter, do you need to eat before you drink wine?

 [laughter]